azrasugec/Assignment_4/readme.md

 ### AI Assistance – How I Used ChatGPT

 I actively used ChatGPT throughout this assignment not to generate code automatically, but to support my understanding, improve explanations, and guide my documentation process.
-Here's how I interacted with the AI:

 - **I asked detailed questions**, step by step, about what certain code snippets do — especially in `ds.py` and `main.py`.
 For example, I uploaded screenshots of my code and asked the AI to explain what each function or method does.

-- **I requested English descriptions** to help me write a clear and professional `README.md`.
-After each explanation, I also asked for a Turkish version to ensure I fully understood the concept before using it.

 - **I verified each suggestion manually.** I didn’t copy-paste blindly; instead, I evaluated the logic and applied only what matched my assignment goals.